Blog/What is a Prior Information Notice?

 Set an alert for the formal tender

 Set a PSIP alert for the buyer and CPV code combination.
 When the ITT is published, you will be notified immediately — and you will already be better positioned than any competitor.
+Note: pipeline notices are published by larger authorities (those with expected annual relevant spend above £100 million) so not every procurement above £2 million will have one.
+Note: pipeline notices are published by larger authorities (those with expected annual relevant spend above £100 million) so not every procurement above £2 million will have one.

 Finding pipeline notices with PSIP